YisiLuo/Continuous-Representation-Zoo/README.md

 # Continuous-Representation-Zoo
-Continuous Representation Methods, Theories, and Applications: An Overview
+This project summarizes the papers and studies introduced in the review: Continuous Representation Methods, Theories, and Applications: An Overview